-If you’re reading this, chances are you’re a busy woman who’s bouncing from project to project during your workday, leaving little time to stay up to date on what’s happening in the world.
-Even when you do find yourself with a few spare minutes between tasks, perhaps you don’t know where to start to get the most well-rounded content in the least amount of time.
+If you’re reading this, chances are you’re a busy woman who’s bouncing from project to project during your work day, leaving little time to stay up-to-date on what’s happening in the world.
+And even when you do find yourself with a few spare minutes between tasks, perhaps you don’t know where to start to get the most well-rounded content in the least amount of time.

-The newsletter for women who’d rather stay in than go out (admit it, that's all of us sometimes), the mission of Girls’ Night In is “to help women relax, recharge, and cultivate more meaningful community in an increasingly lonely and stressful world.”
+It's the newsletter for women who’d rather stay in than go out (admit it, that's all of us sometimes).
+The mission of Girls’ Night In is “to help women relax, recharge, and cultivate more meaningful community in an increasingly lonely and stressful world.”
 Delivered every Friday morning, the newsletter includes Picks of the Week (what they’re doing on a night in) and Smart Reads of the Week (news that’s group text worthy).
 Girls’ Night In also has its own book club that has both an online and IRL component and is expanding to more cities on a regular basis.

 4. The Everygirl

 Created to provide both guidance and inspiration for women on subjects ranging from finances to fashion and everything in between, The Everygirl covers it all.
-Founded by two women who met through blogging and had a mutual goal of giving those like them--women with “endless dreams but no idea where to begin” — a go-to online destination, the site and its accompanying newsletter provide must-reads of the week and interviews with inspirational girl bosses, as well as fashion, beauty and wellness tips.
+It was founded by two women who met through blogging and had a mutual goal of giving those like them — women with “endless dreams but no idea where to begin” — a go-to online destination.
+The site and its accompanying newsletter provide must-reads of the week and interviews with inspirational girl bosses, as well as fashion, beauty and wellness tips.
 It’s your smart one-stop shop for all things lifestyle-related.